-General Kearny was authorized to establish a temporary civil government in New Mexico, and all his measures designed to promote this object were approved by the government of the United States; but so far as he attempted to confer any political rights of a permanent character, his course was disapproved.
-His absolving the inhabitants of New Mexico from their allegiance, if it had any effect, simply amounted to a declaration that while the authority of his government was exerted in the province, and they refrained from taking up arms, they would not be treated as enemies.-Letter of the Secretary of War to General Kearny, January 11, 1847.-Special Message of President Polk, 2nd session, 29th Congress.

-impaired, the coffee-house keepers were forbidden to sell liquor to the American soldiers, and gaming of every kind was prohibited.\ Order and quiet were established, and every thing wore a peaceful and contented aspect.
++ General Kearny was authorized to establish a temporary civil government in New Mexico, and all his measures designed to promote this object were approved by the government of the United States; but so far as he attempted to confer any political rights of a permanent character, his course was disapproved.
+His absolving the inhabitants of New Mexico from their allegiance, if it had any effect, simply amounted to a declaration that while the authority of his government was exerted in the province, and they refrained from taking up arms, they would not be treated as enemies.-Letter of the Secretary of War to General Kearny, January 11, 1817.-Special Message of President Polk, 2nd session, 29th Congress. impaired, the coffee-house keepers were forbidden to sell liquor to the American soldiers, and gaming of every kind was prohibited.
+Order and quiet were established, and every thing wore a peaceful and contented aspect.

 Early in September General Kearny made a recon naissance down the valley of the Rio Grande, accompanied by 750 men.
 He passed through San Domingo, Albuquerque and Valencia, as far as Tomae, about one hundred miles below Santa Fé, from whence he returned, without discovering any evidences of a desire to resist his authority.
 A party of fifty men were soon after sent to the north to bring in some Apache chiefs, with whom a treaty was formed on favorable terms.
 The conquest of the province having been effected, and tranquillity perfectly restored, General Kearny appointed Charles Bent governor of the territory, and departed for California on the 25th of September, attended by Major Sumner with 300 of the 1st dragoons.
 Proceeding down the river to Albuquerque he crossed over to the right bank, and continued his way south until the 5th of October, when he met an express sent by Commodore Stockton and Lieutenant Colonel Frémont, who reported that they were already in possession of the Californias, and that the war was ended in that quarter.
-On receiving this welcome intelligence he directed Major Sumner to return with 200 of the dragoons, reserving the remainder as an escort for himself.
+On receiving this welcome intelligence he directed Major Sumner to return with 200 of the dragoons, reserving the remainder as an escort for him-

+The inhabitants of New Mexico are inveterate gamesters, and passionately devoted to their favorite "monte."
+As in California, the great majority are the descendants of the ancient Aztec tribes.
+Those of Spanish descent are comparatively few, yet they treat the Indian population, though more numerous than themselves, rather like serfs than fellow-citizens. self.
 Following the valley of the Rio Grande for the distance of two hundred and thirty miles below Santa Fé, he there left the river, and marched westward, by the way of the Copper Mines, to the Rio Gila, where he arrived on the 20th instant.
 He then proceeded down this stream to its junction with the Colorado of the West, a distance of five hundred miles; halting but two days on the road, at the village of the Peños Indians, to obtain provisions and recruit his horses.
-His course now lay down the Colorado for forty miles, and thence sixty miles across the southern extremity of the great desert of California.\ His long and toilsome march terminated on the 2nd of December, when he entered one of the frontier settlements of the territory.
+His course now lay down the Colorado for forty miles, and thence sixty miles across the southern extremity of the great desert of California.
+His long and toilsome march terminated on the 2nd of December, when he entered one of the frontier settlements of the territory.
 Hearing that a counter-revolution had taken place in the Californias, he dispatched a messenger to Commodore Stockton, with a letter requesting that a party might be sent out to open a communication with him.
 Without waiting for a reply, he moved forward cautiously, and was met on the 5th instant, about forty